samgwise/html-lazy/README.md

 ) returns Callable
 ```

 Generalised html element generator.
 This function provides the core rules for generating html tags.
 All tag generators are built upon this function.
-To create specialised versions of this function use the C<tag-factory> and then further specialised with the C<with-attributes> function.
+To create specialised versions of this function use the `tag-factory` and then further specialised with the C<with-attributes> function.

 ### sub tag-factory